University Library Regulations

 Copyright - information and guidance

-Please note that we will access all USB memory sticks that are handed in to the Thompson, Blackheath Lane or Law Library counter, or any IT help desk, to enable us to find their rightful owners.
+Please note that we will access all USB memory sticks that are handed in to the Thompson or Blackheath Lane Library counter, or any Digital Services help desk, to enable us to find their rightful owners.

 An e-mail will then be sent to the student's e-mail address so that they can be collected.